 Don't worry if you're not from Indiana, you won't feel like out of place at this school.
 About 17.3% of undergraduates come from another state.
 This school is known for the success of military students and is ranked 418 best in the country for veterans.
 Find out about what student life at Ball State is like by enjoying some campus videos.

 Berkeley College - Woodland Park is a great decision for students pursuing a Legal Professions (Other) degree.
 It is located in the suburban area of Woodland Park, New Jersey.

-There is a graduate program obtainable for those who are intrigued.
+Even if you're not from New Jersey, you won't feel as if you're the odd one out at this school.
+About 1.5% of undergrads are from out-of-state.
 By offering school funding to 96.0% of its undergraduates,this school helps you avoid as much student debt as possible.
 Where is Berkeley College - Woodland Park really succeeding?
 Look into all of the school rankings.